Max Planck Institute of Molecular Cell Biology and Genetics

 The Max Planck Institute of Molecular Cell Biology and Genetics (MPI-CBG) is a biology research institute located in Dresden, Germany.
 It was founded in 1998 and was fully operational in 2001.
-Research groups in the institute work in molecular biology, cell biology, developmental biology, biophysics, and systems biology supported by various facilities.
+Research groups in the institute work in molecular biology, cell biology, developmental biology, biophysics, systems biology, and mathematics supported by various facilities.

 Research

 The research theme of research at MPI-CBG lies in the fundamental scientific questions pertaining to organisation of biology at various scales: How do biomolecules organize in a functioning cell?
 How do cells form tissues? and How do tissues form organisms?
 The research in the institute encompasses many topics from molecular, cellular, and developmental biology as well as from biophysics.
 An incomplete list of individual topics follows: phase separation, neural development, cell division, lipid rafts, endocytosis, embryogenesis, regeneration, tissue and organoid development.

 Organisation

-The MPI-CBG is headed by five tenured directors or group leaders – Anthony Hyman (UK) as managing director, Marino Zerial (Italy), Anne Grapin-Botton (France), Stephan Grill (Germany), Eugene Myers (US), – and a chief operating officer (Ivan Baines).
+The MPI-CBG is headed by six tenured directors or group leaders – Anne Grapin-Botton (France) as managing director, Anthony Hyman (UK), Marino Zerial (Italy), Stephan Grill (Germany), Heather Harrington (USA), and Meritxell Huch (Spain).
+Directors emeritus are: Eugene Myers (USA), Kai Simons (Finland), Elisabeth Knust (Germany), Wieland Huttner.
 Together with the directors' groups, 23 independent research groups led by untenured principal investigators and about 21 facilities make up the work force of the institute.
 In total, the institute employs around 550 people of whom about half are not German.
 The flat organisation and the absence of department divisions fosters direct communication and a slim administration.